opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 requirement
     **optional**
     The threshold of votes the ballot measure needs in order to pass (string).
 The default is a simple majority, i.e., "50% plus one vote".
 Other common thresholds are "three-fifths" and "two-thirds".

-pro_statement
-    **optional**
-    A statement in favor of the ballot measure.
-It does not necessarily appear on the ballot (string).

-summary
-    **optional**
-    Short summary of the ballot measure that is on the ballot, below the title, but above the text.

-text
-    **optional**
-    The full text of the ballot measure as it appears on the ballot (string).

 classification
     **optional**